moritzmair/plugswitch/README.md

 * view logs with ```pm2 log```

 ## Found a bug/need a feature?
-Please use the Issue tracker on bitbucket: https://github.com/moritzmair/plugswitch/issues
+Please use the Issue tracker on github: https://github.com/moritzmair/plugswitch/issues